-If you are a descendant of a Sephardic Jew who was persecuted and left the Iberian Peninsula, you can apply for citizenship of Portugal.
-Have a read of the full article we have written on this topic here.
+If you are a descendant of a Sephardic Jew who was persecuted and left the Iberian Peninsula, you can apply for naturalization as a Portuguese citizen.
+Please have a read of the full article we have written on this topic here.

-If one or both of your grandparents are/were citizens of Portugal then you are eligible to become a natualised citizens of Portugal with no residency requirements.
+If one or both of your grandparents are/were citizens of Portugal, then you are eligible to become a naturalized citizen of Portugal with no residency requirements.

 The Portugal Golden Residence Permit Program is one of the most popular Residency by Investment programs in Europe and for good reasons.
 Not only can you live and work in Portugal but you also get visa free access to all Schengen countries.
 You are only required to stay in Portugal for a period of 7 or more days, in the first year, and 14 or more days, in the subsequent years.
 After 6 years you can becomes a naturalised citizen and get a Portuguese passport.
 There are many ways to qualify but the most popular way is to purchase Real Estate for €350k or more or by investing in local shares also for the value of €350k or more.

 Our partners in Portugal have years of experience in helping our clients to find great investments in either property or shares as well as making the application process as seamless as possible.
 So not only will you end up with an EU passport after 6 years but you could also have a valuable investment in Europe